-How do I apply for residential (owner-occupier/ rented relief)?
+How do I apply for residential (owneroccupier/rented relief)?

-Please complete and sign the attached application form or one available online at bit.ly/LivingCityInitiativeApplication and forward it to the LCI unit at the address provided on the form.
+Please complete and sign the attached application form or one available online at www.dublincity.ie/livingcity and forward it to Dublin City Council at the address provided on the form.

-The LCI unit will review the application form and if all the required criteria are complied with and confirmed, will issue the applicant with a Unique Reference Number (URN), which will be used when you apply to Revenue for the tax relief.
+Dublin City Council will review the application form and if all the required criteria are complied with and confirmed, will issue the applicant with a Unique Reference Number (URN) which will be used when you apply to Revenue for the tax relief.

-When you have completed the work on the residential property you need to contact the LCI unit again, quoting your URN number, to request a 'Letter of Certification' for your property before you can submit your claim for tax relief.
+When you have completed the work on the residential Property you need to contact Dublin City Council again, quoting your URN number, to request a 'Letter of Certification' for your property before you can submit your claim for tax relief.

-In order to apply for this 'Letter of Certification', which the revenue commissioners require, you must firstly submit a 'Letter of Opinion' to the LCI unit, in relation to the works undertaken, from a suitably qualified professional such as an Architect, Planner or Engineer confirming that;
+In order to apply for this 'Letter of Certification', which the revenue commissioners require, you must firstly submit a 'Letter of Opinion' to Dublin City Council, in relation to the works undertaken, from a suitably qualified professional such as an Architect, Planner or Engineer confirming that;